Property Valuation Tips: Real Estate Investing

 - Economic obsolescence: neighborhood or other location-based factors that leave the property less valuable.
 An example is if a six-lane freeway was recently built right next to the property.

 So, the appraiser uses comparable sales to estimate the value of the land itself, then estimates the cost of construction to replace the building.
-Finally, they estimate the amount of depreciation and subtract that from the value, to reach a property valuation by cost method.
+Finally, they estimate the amount of depreciation and subtract that from the value to reach a property valuation by the cost method.

 Example